GPS NAVIGATION & SAFETY

 - Ride with GPS has offline maps for your Android or I Phone, Voice navigation and you can download all Loops with one click.

-- GPS Tracks, Maps and cue sheet link will be emailed to all participants by the 1st of August.
+- GPS Tracks, Maps and cue sheet link will be emailed to all participants before the ride

 See the ORANGE LINKS for more Features and Info on RIDE with GPS

 Features below are available to Exit Tours Club members on Club rides with Ride with GPS